Demetrius of Thessaloniki: Veneration of sainthood and celebrations

+Evolution during Byzantine Empire

+Transfer to Thessaloniki; gaining of military attributes

 Most historical scholars follow the hypothesis put forward by Bollandist Hippolyte Delehaye (1859–1941), that his veneration was transferred from Sirmium when Thessaloniki replaced it as the main military base in the area in 441/442 AD.
 His very large church in Thessaloniki, the Hagios Demetrios, dates from the mid-5th century.
 Thessaloniki remained a centre of his veneration, and he is the patron saint of the city.

 After the growth of his veneration as saint, the city of Thessaloniki suffered repeated attacks and sieges from the Slavic peoples who moved into the Balkans, and Demetrius was credited with many miraculous interventions to defend the city.
 Hence later traditions about Demetrius regard him as a soldier in the Roman army, and he came to be regarded as an important military martyr.

-Unsurprisingly, he was extremely popular in the Middle Ages.
-Disputes between Bohemond I of Antioch and Alexios I Komnenos appear to have resulted in Demetrius being appropriated as patron saint of crusading.
+From pagan Demeter to St Demetrios

 Demetrius was also venerated as patron of agriculture, peasants and shepherds in the Greek countryside during the Middle Ages.
 According to historian Hans Kloft, he had inherited this role from the pagan goddess Demeter.
 After the demise of the Eleusinian Mysteries, Demeter's cult, in the 4th century, the Greek rural population had gradually transferred her rites and roles onto the Christian saint Demetrius.

+During the Crusades

+Unsurprisingly, he was extremely popular in the Middle Ages.
+Disputes between Bohemond I of Antioch and Alexios I Komnenos appear to have resulted in Demetrius being appropriated as patron saint of crusading.

+Relics

 Most scholars still believe that for four centuries after his death, Demetrius had no physical relics, and in their place an unusual empty shrine called the "ciborium" was built inside Hagios Demetrios.
 What were purported to be his remains subsequently appeared in Thessaloniki, but the local archbishop John, who compiled the first book of the Miracles ca. 610, was publicly dismissive of their authenticity.
 The relics were assumed to be genuine after they started emitting a liquid and strong-scented myrrh.
 This gave Demeterius the epithet Myroblyte.

-In the Russian Orthodox Church, the Saturday before the Feast of Saint Demetrius is a memorial day commemorating the soldiers who fell in the Battle of Kulikovo (1380), under the leadership of Demetrius of the Don.
-This day is known as Demetrius Saturday.
+Veneration in Orthodox world outside Greece

 Demetrius was a patron saint of the Rurik dynasty from the late 11th century on.
 Izyaslav I of Kiev (whose Christian name was Dimitry) founded the first East Slavic monastery dedicated to this saint.

+In the Russian Orthodox Church, the Saturday before the Feast of Saint Demetrius is a memorial day.
+Originally, the day was one commemorating the soldiers who fell in the Battle of Kulikovo (1380), under the leadership of Demetrius of the Don, but came to be a day in which all reposed Orthodox Christians were commemorated.
+This day is known as Demetrius Saturday.

-The Bulgarian Orthodox Church and the Romanian Orthodox Church revere Demetrius on 26 October (Димитровден [Dimitrovden] in Bulgarian); meanwhile the Serbian Orthodox Church and Macedonian Orthodox Church (Ohrid) and the Coptic Church have a feast on 8 November (called Митровдан [Mitrovdan] in Serbian and Митровден [Mitrovden] in Macedonian).
+The Bulgarian Orthodox Church and the Romanian Orthodox Church revere Demetrius on 26 October (Димитровден [Dimitrovden] in Bulgarian); meanwhile, the Serbian Orthodox Church and Macedonian Orthodox Church (Ohrid) and the Coptic Church have a feast on 8 November (called Митровдан [Mitrovdan] in Serbian and Митровден [Mitrovden] in Macedonian).